symbolicdata/symbolicdata.github.io/Naming.markdown

 -   org: <http://www.w3.org/ns/org#> (see org:Organisation in [People]])
 -   skos: <http://www.w3.org/2004/02/skos/core#> (as superconcept of org: and sd:)
 -   sd: <http://symbolicdata.org/Data/Model#> (our own namespace for concepts)
+    -   Note that Virtuoso in its default setting uses sd for another ontology.
+I fixed that for symbolicdata.org (HGG,2013-08-02)

 Inner project abbreviations (to be fixed):